 Located in Plaza Midwood, the menu clearly lists the vegan options featuring a chia bowl, avocado toast, and two salad bowls.

 Pretty much any time of day, there will be something for vegans at Common Market.
 Typically have a vegan brunch special on Sunday, but serve The Scrambler (tofu, red onion, vegenaise, spinach, vegan cheese and optional vegan chorizo) daily.

-The best coffee shop in Charlotte because they always have vegan zucchini bread that is fantastic.
-Many times you can find vegan treats from Move That Dough Baking Co. as well.
+One of the best coffee shops in Charlotte because they always have vegan zucchini bread that is fantastic.
+Many times you can find other vegan treats as well.

-If you need a dependable stop to find a cheap, delicious glazed doughnut in the Park Road Shopping Center.
+If you need a dependable stop to find a delicious glazed doughnut (and a few other options) in the Park Road Shopping Center or Optimist Hall.

 Consistently offering doughnuts and other treats at EastSide Local and around town.

 Offer both a menu-specified Vegan Tofu Scramble and Vegan BBQ Burrito.
 A few other items are likely vegan if they leave off the cheese, but the burrito sounds like a solid option.

 One of the items that stands out on the menu is the Vegan Bliss Pancakes.
 It is actually the only item that clearly identifies itself as vegan friendly.
 However, they do have both tofu and soyrizo on the menu so there may be more options available.

 Finally, a coffee chain has a legit vegan breakfast sandwich.
 They now have a Just Egg, roasted tomatoes, vegan pesto cream cheese spread, vegan smoked provolone on a folded flatbread.